samschloegel/qlab-scripts/README.md

 ### Complete selected

-- That one long cue takes forever, you're in tech and you need it to complete in order to get yourself in place to continue from where you left off.
+- That one long cue takes forever, you're in tech, and you need the cue to complete in order to get in place to continue.
 This script loads the selected cue to 99.9% complete, and then fires it.
 Let's move on.

 ### Copy uniqueID of selected

 - Copies the uniqueID of the selected cue to the clipboard.
-If multiple cues are selected, only copies from the last one.
+If multiple cues are selected, only copies the ID of the last one.

 ### Create fade-and-stops for selected